Penn Medicine Princeton Medical Center: History

 The hospital was a member of the Princeton HealthCare System, which was formally incorporated into the University of Pennsylvania Health System in January 2018.
 The addition of the Princeton HealthCare System will make it the sixth hospital in the University of Pennsylvania Health System, which will employ over 3,000 staff and more than 1,000 physicians.

 Pediatric care to the hospital is provided by doctors from the Children's Hospital of Philadelphia on PMC's inpatient pediatric wards, pediatric emergency department, and pediatric specialty care center.

 Adjacent to the medical center is the Children's Hospital of Philadelphia Specialty Center that treats infants, children, adolescents, and young adults up to the age of 21.

 It has no relationship with the fictional Princeton-Plainsboro Teaching Hospital, which was the setting for the medical drama House M.D. from 2004 to 2012, even though they share a similar location and name.

-The hospital is notable for being Albert Einstein's place of death.
+The previous hospital on Witherspoon Street in Princeton was notable for being Albert Einstein's place of death.

 The hospital implemented strict protocols to limit spread of illness during the COVID-19 pandemic in 2020, including limiting visitors to patients throughout its facilities.

-In 2018–19, the hospital ranked as #10 best in New Jersey, and high performing in 1 specialty and 3 procedures.

-In 2020–21, U.S. News & World Report ranked the hospital as #9 in New Jersey, #24 in the New York area, and High Performing in the area of Orthopedics.
+In 2020–21, U.S. News & World Report ranked the hospital as the ninth-best in New Jersey, 24th-best in the New York City metropolitan area, and "high performing" in the specialty of orthopedics.

 Affiliations

-In addition to its affiliation with Penn Medicine, the hospital is affiliated with the Robert Wood Johnson Medical School and the Children's Hospital of Philadelphia.
+In addition to its affiliation with Penn Medicine, the hospital is affiliated with the Robert Wood Johnson Medical School and Children's Hospital of Philadelphia.